India–Somalia relations: Somalis in India

 After the outbreak of the Somali Civil War in 1991, some Somalis sought asylum in India.
 This refugee community comprises the bulk of Somali immigrants in the country.
 As of 2007, there are an estimated 600 Somalis in India, 80-90% of whom are concentrated in the city of Hyderabad.
 Other cities with sizeable populations include Pune, New Delhi, Mumbai, Mysuru and Aurangabad.

 Somalis often visit India to study in the country or to seek medical attention.
-Somali former President Hassan Sheikh Mohamud studied in India in the 1980s.
+Somali President Hassan Sheikh Mohamud studied in India in the 1980s.

 Indians in Somalia

 Indian traders have engaged in trade with Somalis since ancient times.
-Arab traveller Ibn Battuta recorded the presence of Indian traders in the Horn of Africa as far back as 1331.
-Battuta wrote that the traders lived with their families in one or two storey buildings.
+Arab traveller Ibn Battuta recorded the presence of Indian traders in the Horn of Africa as far back as 1331, writing that the traders lived with their families in one or two storey buildings.
 By the 19th centuries, Indian traders in Somalia began exporting export livestock, meat, skins and agricultural products from southern Somalia.

 Italian plantation owners hired Indians to work on plantations in Somalia (mainly around Qoryoley) in the 1940s and 50s.
 Indians also established several businesses in the country.
 An estimated 200 Indian families resided in Somalia, primarily involved in cloth dying Mogadishu and Merka.
 The Indian community in Somalia primarily resided in cities and had their own schools and facilities.
 At the time, Somalis were primarily nomads who wandered the countryside.
 Indian families in Kismayo moved to Mogadishu in the early 1980s, and nearly the entire Indian community in Somalia left the country after the Somali Civil War began in 1991.
 Most of the Indians in Somalia relocated to Mombasa, Kenya.
 Following the civil war, all Indian-owned properties in Somalia were seized by armed militia.